 On the other hand if you set a goal to achieve $800,000 in sales this may be equally demotivating.
 The team knows that they will probably hit that goal without too much effort and therefore do not try to hard to achieve it.
 They expect it to come naturally.

 There is no hard and fast rule about what makes a goal achievable, but enough of a stretch to be a challenge.
-You have to use your own knowledge and prior experience when setting professional goals at work.
+You have to use your own knowledge when setting professional goals at work.
+For example, if you are a dental or law professional and want to increase your client base, you can make use of digital marketing agencies such as SERP Co (https://serp.co/services/marketing/lawyers/) and similar ones to reach your goals.
+You can always seek legitimate services to achieve your professional goals.

 A professional goal also needs to be relevant.
 It needs to be relevant to you and your role in the organization, as well as relevant to the organization as a whole.